 Critical Incidents in Global Ethics and Corporate Responsibility Grants

 VSB is committed to integrating global citizenship, ethical decision-making and concern for global corporate responsibility throughout the undergraduate and graduate business curricula.
-To support this goal, CGL continues to support members of the Villanova faculty who document, use, and share experiences that shed light on the understanding and resolution of ethical or social responsibility dilemmas in professional situations in the form of in-class exercises.
+To support this goal, the Center continues to support members of the Villanova faculty who document, use, and share experiences that shed light on the understanding and resolution of ethical or social responsibility dilemmas in professional situations in the form of in-class exercises.
 We are especially interested in critical incidents that involve global business issues.
 All Villanova faculty are eligible for these awards.
 Critical incidents may involve (among others):

 - value differences among key leaders or stakeholders or both, especially in the global context;

 - conflicts over a preference for economic return relative to other performances goals, e.g., ethical or moral values, community support, environmental responsibility, employee well being, public perception, or customer retention, particularly in the global context;